Blue Velvet (soundtrack)

-Blue Velvet was the soundtrack of the film of the same name.
-It included original music by composer and conductor, Angelo Badalamenti.
+Blue Velvet (Original Motion Picture Soundtrack) is the soundtrack album to the 1986 film Blue Velvet, written and directed by David Lynch.
+It includes original music by composer and conductor Angelo Badalamenti.
 It was released in 1986 on Varèse Sarabande.

-The soundtrack is a dark combination of classic composition and vintage/modern pop songs, which mirrors the film's un-stated timeless setting envisioned by director David Lynch and unsettling neo-noir atmosphere.
+The soundtrack is a dark combination of classic composition and vintage/modern pop songs, which mirrors the film's un-stated timeless setting envisioned by Lynch and unsettling neo-noir atmosphere.

 Thus, the film has become noted for its diverse musical selections.
-Seen as a prominent stylistic feature in the film is also the unconventional use of vintage pop songs, such as Bobby Vinton’s "Blue Velvet" and Roy Orbison’s "In Dreams", juxtaposed with an orchestral score.
+Seen as a prominent stylistic feature in the film is also the unconventional use of vintage pop songs, such as Bobby Vinton's "Blue Velvet" and Roy Orbison's "In Dreams", juxtaposed with an orchestral score.

 Badalamenti's score alludes to Shostakovich's 15th Symphony, which Lynch had been listening to regularly while writing the screenplay.